 Not all Android apps will work perfectly on a Chromebook, because most developers haven’t updated their apps with Chrome OS in mind.
-But the Chromebook can actually make a better platform for certain apps, such as when you get to use a keyboard with Microsoft Office, or play mobile games on a bigger display.
+But the Chromebook can actually make a better platform for certain apps, such as when you need to use a keyboard with Microsoft Office, or want to play mobile games on a bigger display.

 Turn on the Night Light

 Chrome OS now supports a warmer display temperature with less blue light—something you might have already noticed appearing on Android and iOS.
 The idea is to spare your eyes from being exposed to the sort of blue light that can negatively affect your sleep.